There's been a lot of chatter lately about feedback vs. feedforward. Words matter. I don’t…

 There are a bunch of problems with this mentality, even if some of those things seem true.

-Rory McIlroy has at least 2 coaches, a swing coach and a putting coach.
+Rory McIlroy has at least two coaches, a swing coach, and a putting coach.
 Don’t you think Rory McIlroy is hard on himself?
 Can’t he videotape himself and analyze his own swing?

 But he still needs a coach.
-Said differently, HE PAYS PEOPLE TO GIVE HIM CRITICISM despite his standing as the second best golfer in the world.
+Said differently, HE PAYS PEOPLE TO GIVE HIM CRITICISM despite his standing as the second-best golfer in the world.

 I think the insight here is that how we show up at work is complex.
 Our own version of that might be very accurate because of our high standards and high self-awareness, but it’s almost certainly not entirely accurate, and more likely, a lot less accurate than we think.

-Use those high standards you have for yourself to say, “they are so high, I even want the tiny little things that only the people around me can add.”
+Use those high standards you have for yourself to say, “They are so high, I even want the tiny little things that only the people around me can add.”
 Here’s a way to enable this thinking:

 Write down in a private notebook, the names of the people you work most closely with each week.
 Maybe 5-10 people at most.
 For each person, write down three things that you theorize they might be able to help you with.

 5: Stop Trying to “Get an A”

 When I was in the Marines and attended The Basic School with 250 fellow 2nd Lieutenants, we had a pejorative term for the over-participators.
 We called them “spring-butts”.
 The basic insight is that when you answered a question in class, you were expected to stand up, introduce yourself, and then ask the question.

 When you are self-aware, be mindful that while you’re receiving feedback, you are at risk of over-participating and manifesting like the person who is “trying to get an A.” Curious, engaged, writing things down — all great behavior.

-This one is a little bit counterintuitive, because I know when I’ve been in this mode, I’ve been thinking in my head, “Yep, got it.
+This one is a little bit counterintuitive because I know when I’ve been in this mode, I’ve been thinking in my head, “Yep, got it.
 Agree.
 Agree.
 Agree.
 I am so damn self-aware, check me out.”

 When they sound done, as always, check for understanding.
 “So, what I think I hear you saying is that if I were to change A and B, you think it would help me in X & Y ways?
 Do I have that right?”

 Simple.
 But not easy.

 Look, I’m with you.
 I will often have given myself the feedback weeks before someone else would even think to.
-Let’s agree this self-awareness is generally a strength, but it becomes a weakness — and frankly an arrogance — when we allow our belief in our ability to self-assess to get in the way of hearing new assessment from those around us.
+Let’s agree this self-awareness is generally a strength, but it becomes a weakness — and frankly an arrogance — when we allow our belief in our ability to self-assess to get in the way of hearing new assessments from those around us.

-Tip 6: Follow up
+6: Follow up

 I would argue that the definition of taking feedback well is showing that you understood the feedback and that you plan to do something about it.